fabrizio-ottati/HATS/README.md

 ## What is a DVS camera?

 Well, take a look to this [introduction from Tonic documentation](https://tonic.readthedocs.io/en/latest/getting_started/intro-event-cameras.html).
+Check out also [this tutorial](https://tonic.readthedocs.io/en/latest/tutorials/nmnist.html).

 ## What is a time surfaces?